Living-with-machines/jisc-wrangler/README.md

 ```
 >>> This is JISC Wrangler <<<
-Logging to the current directory at:
+Logging to the working directory at:
-%s /jisc-logs/jw.log
+/jisc-logs/jw.log
 Processing 1 unique title code directory...
 100%|█████████████████████████████████████████████████████████████████████████████| 1/1 [00:00<00:00, 358.21it/s]
 ```